ricardoquesada/ricardoquesada.github.io/content/posts/paper-mache-halloween-pibe-cabeza.md

 * Acrylic painting
 * Machine sewing
 * Hand sewing
-* Cardboard, hot glue, felt
+* Cardboard, wool yarn, hot glue, felt and more

 I spent between 10 and 20 hours working on it with the help of the rest of the family.